nivandres/usetranslation/README.md

-            "base": [ // base is the default text string for the curren node "These stylish sunglasses cost ${price} and offer 100% UV protection.", "The elegant watch is priced at just ${price} and comes with a stainless steel strap.", "Our fashionable chains are available for just ${price} and make a perfect accessory."
+            "base": [ // base is the default text string for the curren node "These stylish sunglasses cost ${price} and offer 100% UV protection.", "The elegant watch is priced at just ${price} and comes with a stainless steel strap.",
+                // Each node inherits the values from its parent "Our fashionable chains are available for just ${price} and make a perfect accessory."
             ],
             "values": {